david-joy/bmi203-final/README.md

 <img src="plots/autoencoder_838_relu_loss.png"><br />

-It appears that with a fixed learning rate, the sigmoid functions are unable to recover a code:
+It appears that with a fixed learning rate, the sigmoid functions are able to recover a code:

 <img src="plots/autoencoder_838_sigmoid_code.png"><br />

-But the ReLU learns a (mostly) complete binary representation:
+But the ReLU learns a partially complete one, but suffers from dead neurons in the hidden layer:

 <img src="plots/autoencoder_838_relu_code.png"><br />